miyako/4d-plugin-full-screen/README.md

 as such, the plugin can only enter full screen, not return from it.

-also, low-level automatic of mouse events require accesibility permisson.
+also, low-level automation of mouse events require accesibility permisson.

 ## Syntax